HaifaStatistic/Physics-Guided-Inverse-Regression-for-Crop-Quality-Assessment/README.md

 The author(s) would like to express their gratitude for the financial support received for the research, authorship, and publication of this article:

 - This project is supported by Israel Science Foundation grant (1755/22)
-- This project is supported by Veterinary Services and Animal Health, Ministry of Agriculture and Rural Development (21-06-0012)
+- This project is supported by Veterinary Services and Animal Health, Israel Ministry of Agriculture and Rural Development (21-06-0012)